First of all, what in the world is autophagy? The word itself is of Greek origin and means “self-eating.”

 Exercise and autophagy

 It’s now well documented that endurance exercise has an effect on the autophagy system.
-In fact, intense exercise has a greater effect on autophagy than diet.
+In fact, intense exercise has a greater effect on it than a diet.
 But let’s take this one step further.
 It’s believed that autophagy is activated even more when performing endurance exercise in a fasted state.

 “autophagy appears to be a critical factor for endurance performance since its ablation leads to impaired metabolic properties and drastic decreases in performance.”